productml/blurr/README.md

 # Try Blurr

 One way to interact with Blurr is by using a Command Line Interface (CLI).
-The CLI is used to run blurr locally and is a great way of validating and testing the DTCs before deploying them in production.
+The CLI is used to run blurr locally and is a great way of validating and testing the BTSs before deploying them in production.

 `$ pip install blurr`